platformx-peakwork/accommodation-api-client-example/Readme.md

 ## gRPC/Protobuf
-The Accommodation API, both the payload entities and a services, is defined in language-neutral, platform-neutral way using Protobuf.
+The Accommodation API, both the payload entities and a services, is defined in language-neutral, platform-neutral way using Protobuf, see [here](./src/main/proto/accommodation-api.proto).
 For more information on gRPC/Protobuf see the section Links, also see 'gRPC Java Generation section'.